EDITORIAL POLICY UPDATE: Our Response to the Coronavirus Pandemic

 Registration of clinical trials.
 Clinical trials should generally be registered in accordance with the criteria outlined by the International Committee of Medical Journal Editors, including the June 2007 update.
 Authors should provide the trial registration number in the Acknowledgements section and provide a link to the trial registration, to be cited as a reference.

-Putative biomarkers must be evaluated with an independent validation set.
+Putative biomarkers must be evaluated with an independent validation set/cohort.
 Reports of unvalidated biomarkers will only be considered in the context of a clear experimental, mechanistic connection to disease or other unique contribution to understanding of disease or clinical practice.
 A statement should be included in all biomarker papers describing how overfitting (training models on large numbers of variables measured on small numbers of subjects) and other forms of bias were avoided.
 We strongly recommend all papers reporting potential new biomarkers be evaluated by an independent statistician before submission.

 Computational models should be validated either experimentally or through a dataset independent of the training set.
 All assumptions should be clearly stated with sources provided in the references and notes section.
 [See Research Standards for code availability requirements]